 According to local myth and folklore, the Polynesian goddess Hina brought ‘ohe (bamboo) from Tahiti and covered the hills of Maui, in what is now the Haleakala National Park.

 Today, you can bring bamboo to Hawaii without an act of god, but it is something strictly regulated.
-In order to protect the plush and pristine islands from the unintended consequences invasive species, Hawaii’s Plant Industry Division has some pretty clear guidelines concerning importation, inspection, pests and quarantines.
+In order to protect the plush and pristine islands from the unintended consequences of invasive species, Hawaii’s Plant Industry Division has some pretty clear guidelines concerning importation, inspection, pests and quarantines.

 Here are some of the main rules and regulations to be aware of: